Second London sojourn + bonus Cambridge

 KP had the next day off work, which was lovely, and we set off to explore London.
 By then, all nerves had disappeared.
 The past 15 years spent living on opposite sides of the globe seemed to have made no difference to our friendship.
 (Remember, these were the days before WhatsApp and other messaging platforms!)

-One of the cool things we did on our day out was the London Eye.
-As it opened in 1999, we missed it on our first trip to London in 1996.
-I'm terrible with heights, but the Eye is great as it moves quite slowly.
-The views are amazing!
-We ended up with two trips around, actually.
-We were approached as we boarded the Eye and asked if we'd test out a new device that helps to point out the main sights from the various angles of the Eye's rotation.
+We ended up with two trips around.
+Awesome!
+We were approached as we boarded the Eye and asked if we'd test out a new device that gives commentary on the main London buildings and open spaces seen from the various angles of the Eye's rotation.
 We were given a free ride around to do the testing.
-It seems odd to write all that in 2023, as the digital guide was new technology back then.
+It seems odd to write all that in 2023, as the digital guide was new technology back then and we thought it was all rather clever.

 We spent most of the afternoon at the London war museum, one of five imperial war museums in the UK, including the Churchill War Rooms that I was able to visit a few years later.
 There's a lot to see at the London site, founded in 1917 to document war through the eyes of people who lived through it.
 I was moved by the Holocaust Galleries, now a permanent exhibit, and the Second World War Galleries, both of which give you an amazing insight into life during the conflict.

-Another cool thing we did on our day out was visit the London M&Ms World that had only opened the previous week.
+Piccadilly Circus and Leicester Square are right next to each other.
+That part of London seems so familiar to me now.
+What was new at the time, though, was the London M&Ms World that had only opened the previous week.
 If you've read my Orlando post, you'll know I'd already been to the World there, but the London store is heaps better.
-I know it seems kind of cheesy, but wandering around the store and looking at all the M&Ms merchandise is heaps of fun.
-The recreation of the Beatles Abbey Road album cover is my favourite part.
+The recreation of the Beatles Abbey Road album cover is my favourite part (below top middle and right hand shots).

 Later we lined up in Leicester Square to buy last minute theatre tickets before having an early dinner.
 We managed to snap up two of the remaining seats for the evening performance of Legally Blonde: The musical at the Savoy Theatre.
 Our seats were only a few rows from the stage; not bad for eleventh hour purchases.
 The musical was terrific, just like the film and hugely enjoyable, and a brilliant way to end the day.